 When Elmer Wayne Henley Jr. was introduced to Dean Corll in 1971, he had no idea that he had been targeted by one of America’s most vicious serial killers.

-As fate would have it, Corll saw something promising in Henley which he hadn’t seen in other boys, and he became a twisted mentor of sorts for the troubled 14-year-old.
-Little did Corll or Henley realize how consequential their meeting would be and the deadly repercussions it would have.
+As fate would have it, Corll saw something promising in Henley that he hadn’t seen in other boys, and he became a twisted mentor of sorts for the troubled 15-year-old.
+Little did Corll or Henley realize how consequential their meeting would be — or the deadly repercussions it would have.

-Life Before Dean Corll
+Elmer Wayne Henley Jr.’s Life Before Dean Corll

 However, the abuse the younger Henley endured during his early life at the hands of his father would stay with him.
-Lacking a male figure in his life who would treat him with the dignity and respect, he would end up finding this in Dean Corll.
+He lacked a male figure in his life who would treat him with dignity and respect — and he would end up finding this in Dean Corll.

 In an interview for a 2002 documentary film, Henley said, “I needed Dean’s approval.
 I wanted also to feel like I was man enough to deal with my father.”

 Unfortunately, this would lead him down a dark and deadly path.

 Elmer Wayne Henley’s Introduction to the ‘Candy Man’ Killer